EPICENTER

 The source vibration composites showing four synchronized panels: original frame with displacement dots, instantaneous displacement heatmap, motion vector field, and cumulative energy map.

-Video 1 — 2.MOV (60fps) Vibration Composite
+Video 1 — 2.mov (60fps) Vibration Composite

-Video 2 — IMG_6368.MOV (30fps) Vibration Composite
+Video 2 — img_6368.mov (30fps) Vibration Composite

 Finding: Pre-Event Gas Pressurization